MonoGame/MonoGame/Graphics/Logos/Readme.txt

 14. The "DarkBackground" directory contains the logotype imagery for use on a dark background.
 Only the Mono Game text is altered in these files.
 The alteration is to set the foreground of the text to be white with a transparent image background.
+14. Dark background imagery only goes down to 96x96 because the Mono Game logotype does not convery to smaller sizes.
+Use the transparent graphics for smaller sizes.

 The template splash screens are 480 x 800 to match the default screen format of the XNA devices, e.g. Windows 7 and Windows 8 phone devices.
 A landscape format